Forms of Ganapati

 Maha Ganapati is one of the most popularly revered forms of Ganesha.
 In this form, He resembles his father Lord Shiva in more than one way – He too has a third eye and also adorns a crescent Moon on his head.
 According to mythology, Sri Krishna too offers prayer to Maha Ganapati.

-The worship of Maha Ganapati brings victory, success and harmony in family and life.
+The worship of Maha Ganapati brings victory, success and harmony to family and life.
 It helps remove all the obstacles and negative energies.
 Maha Ganapati bestows upon Furthermore, He blesses His devotees’ immense merit and all-round prosperity.

 Nritya Ganesha (Dancing Ganapati):